 About the Blog

-I will post a new entry every week or two.
+I will post a new entry every few weeks.
 Some will be new writing and some will be past work that has relevance today.
 The writing will deal in some way with the themes that have been part of my teaching and writing life for decades:

 •teaching and learning;